RobertsLab/sams-notebook/drafts/2020-05-21-Tutorial---SRA-Toolkit-for-Data-Retrieval-and-Conversion-to-FastQ.md

 - [i5k](https://i5k.github.io/arthropod_genomes_at_ncbi)

-Let's get started.
-I'll start by visiting the SRA BioProject page for a particular SRA.
+Start by visiting the SRA BioProject page for a particular SRA.

 1. BioProject Page: